akka/akka/akka-docs/project/migration-guide-2.0.x-2.1.x.rst

 simple, mechanical source-level changes in client code.
 Several things have been moved to Scala standard library, such as ``Future``.

+When migrating from 1.3.x to 2.1.x you should first follow the instructions for migrating `1.3.x to 2.0.x <http://doc.akka.io/docs/akka/2.0.3/project/migration-guide-1.3.x-2.0.x.html>`_.

 Scala Version
 =============